lynnpepin/diy-static-site-generator/source/posts/gimp_and_python.md

 > **TLDR:**
 >
-> Open the Python-Fu console (Filters > Python-Fu > Console) and reference GIMP's `pdb` library found (Help > Procedure browser).
-Note that `pdb` is GIMP's "procedural database" and *not* the Python debugger.
+> Open the Python-Fu console (Filters > Python-Fu > Console) and reference GIMP's built-in `pdb` documentation (Help > Procedure browser).
 A simple 'hello world' is presented below.
 >

 For those unfamiliar with [GIMP (gimp.org)](https://www.gimp.org/), it is a free and open-source image editor, and one of my favorite tools.